ci-richard-mcelhinney/nhaystack/README.md

 ### 2. How point recs are generated

-In Niagara AX, ControlPoints and Histories exist in separate namespaces.
+In Niagara 4, ControlPoints and Histories exist in separate namespaces.
 There is one object in the station database which represents the current state of the point, (including its current value, actions to command it, and so forth), and a different object to represent its historical log of